-If you run the command via a network connection, the system refuses: lunash:>token backup factoryReset token backup init
+If you run the command via a network connection, the system refuses: lunash:>token backup factoryReset

 Error: 'token factoryReset' can only be run from the local console.
 Login as 'admin' using the serial port on the Luna SA before running this command.